Lifan Yuan: Function

 Prior to the establishment of the Zongli Yamen, the Court also supervised the empire's relation with Russia under the treaties of Nerchinsk and Kyakhta.
 Lifan Yuan was exclusively staffed with members from the Eight Banners.
 Lifan Yuan was the closest administrative office that the Qing dynasty had that would have been comparable with a foreign policy department.

 Guests of the Lifan Yuan were housed in the Bureau of Interpreters (會同館 (Huìtóng Guǎn, Hui-t'ung Kuan)) in the southeast part of the Inner City, later also known as the Russian hostel (俄羅斯館 (Éluósī Guǎn, O-lo-ssu Kuan)) due to the predominance of Russian visitors there.
-It was also called the ‘south pavilion’ (南館 nan kuan) to distinguish it from the ‘north pavilion’ (北館 pei kuan) where the Albazinians lived.
+It was also called the 'south pavilion' (南館 nan kuan) to distinguish it from the 'north pavilion' (北館 pei kuan) where the Albazinians lived.
 From the Treaty of Kyakhta this residence became permanent.

 There was also a Russian Language Institute (俄羅斯文館 (Éluósī Wénguǎn, O-lo-ssu Wen-kuan)), which was a school where Manchus learned to speak Russian.
 Founded in 1708, it was incorporated into the newly founded Tongwen Guan in 1862.

 The Lifan Yuan was roughly a Qing version of the Xuanzheng Yuan (宣政院 (Xuānzhèngyuàn)) or Bureau of Buddhist and Tibetan Affairs, instituted by the Mongol-led Yuan dynasty for administering affairs in Tibet.
 It is to be distinguished from the Ministry of Rites, which was the traditional Chinese institution for dealing with all outsiders during the Ming dynasty.
-The Qing used the Board of Rites to deal with the tributary countries to the south and east like Joseon Korea, Nguyen dynasty Vietnam, the Ryukyu Kingdom and western peoples who came by sea like the Dutch and the English.
-The Lifan Yuan was established at the time of Huang Taiji to deal with the Mongols.
-After the establishment to the Qing dynasty it continued to be a separate institution for dealing with Mongols and Russians and other Inner Asian peoples to the north and west.
-It was replaced by the Zongli Yamen for conducting foreign relations in 1861.
+The Qing used the Board of Rites to deal with its tributary states to the south and east like the Joseon dynasty of Korea, the Nguyen dynasty of Vietnam, the Ryukyu Kingdom, and the Westerners who came by sea like the Dutch and the English.
+The Lifan Yuan was established during the reign of Huang Taiji to deal with the empire's Mongol subjects.
+It later continued to be a separate institution for handling the affairs of the empire's Inner Asian territories and its foreign relations with the Russians.